themanyone/whisper_dictation/README.md

 **Chat.** You can converse with our own chat bot now.
 Start it with `flask run` whisper_dictation will use that.
 There is no need to say its name except to start the conversation.
 From then on it goes into a conversational mode.
 Say "Resume dictation" to start typing again.

-Set the language model in `app.py`.
+Set the chat language model in `app.py`.
 The first time you use it, it will download the language model from huggingface.
-It keeps track of the current chat session only.
+Our chat implementation keeps track of the current chat session only.
 The conversation is stored in RAM, and simply discarded after the program exits.
 It is never saved to the cloud, or made available to the Galactic Federation for the authorities at Star Fleet to go over with a fine-toothed comb...

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) uses optimised JAX code, which is 70x faster than pytorch/numpy. even old laptops.
 We record audio in the background while whisper-jax recognizes spoken dictation and commands.
 The tradeoff with running Whisper-jax continuously is that 1-2Gb of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.

 For a much-slower, dictation-only script, that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
-Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses Pocketsphinx, but is very light on resources.
+Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.

 This application is not optimised for making captions or transcripts of pre-recorded material.
 Just run [whisper](https://github.com/openai/whisper) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
 They also have a [server that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
 If you would like real-time AI captions to translate everyone's conversation in the room into English, watch videos with accents that are difficult to understand, or to record your zoom calls, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
 And generate captions as you record.